jdwolk/dev_roundup_blogpost/dev_roundup.md

 ## Sign Me Up!

-...Dev Roundup is a way to...
+Dev Roundup is a great way to keep a team in sync.
+It gives Developers a chance to voice concerns, share opinions, and learn from one another.
+Its chief artifact, The Doc, provides both a valuable knowledgebase for veteran Devs and a cultural roadmap for new hires.

 So next Friday evening, before you reach for your car keys, consider sticking around with your fellow Devs for a good ol' fashioned Dev Roundup.
 Your